-Thermic insulation is very important, because a tepid beverage is just not good.
+Thermic insulation is very important because a tepid beverage is just not good.
 Now, how important is it?
-We need thermal insulation, but is not critical as with espresso cups.
-The extra liquid volume helps keeping the drink hot longer.
+We need thermal insulation but is not critical as with espresso cups.
+The extra liquid volume helps to keep the drink hot longer.
 Bone china porcelain is still the best material for cappuccino cups, but it’s not as important.
 As long as the material provides some extra insulation it should be good.
 Don’t use simple glass cups though, as they are the worst at maintaining the drink warm.
 They might look cute, but they aren’t that great.

 DeLonghi Double Walled Cappuccino Glasses 6 fl oz

 For any coffee cup or mug, my first choice is porcelain.
 However, there is a special elegance in a glass cup.
 If you have mad barista skills, and you want to show your layering techniques, a glass cup is perfect.

 The cappuccino glasses made by DeLonghi hold 6fl oz and are made from glass with double walls.
 This design is perfect for a cappuccino drink that cools down very fast.
 The cups keep your drinks hot because of the insulation and prevent burning while holding your cup.
 They are condensation free, because of the double wall, they are made from borosilicate glass, which is resistant to thermal shock, and they are dishwasher safe.

 The saucers are just an aesthetic feature, at the end of the day.
 Sure, you can find a functionality to it, like to place the spoon, the sugar cube, or the biscotti on it.
 But you can also use a different saucer, or a small plate for that purpose.
 Another practical use is to prevent accidental spillings go on the table.